 Loire à Vélo Bike Tour

-"Loire à Vélo" was recently was created to offer trails along the Loire river, designed to allox cyclists an easy passage from Blois to Nantes.
+"Loire à Vélo" was recently created to offer trails along the Loire River, designed to allow cyclists an easy passage from Blois to Nantes.

 For those who are particularly interested in cycling holidays, we have a great day biking tour along the Loire River – we provide you with all the information you need to make the most of this beautiful route.

 Biking along the Loire River - ©David Darrault